 Housed in Harvard Law School’s International Human Rights Clinic (IHRC), the ACCPI is directed by Bonnie Docherty, Associate Director of Armed Conflict and Civilian Protection.
-Clinical Instructor Anna Crowe is actively involved in all aspects of its mandate.
-Other clinicians will contribute through their clinical projects and the organization of related events.
+Other clinicians contribute through their clinical projects and the organization of related events.

 The ACCPI promotes civilian protection through three pillars of activity: effecting change through advocacy, cultivating future leaders, and promoting innovation.

 The ACCPI increases the protection of civilians in armed conflict through cutting-edge advocacy tied to its clinical work.